robomeister/console-acces-vpn/README.md

 ![alt text](images/roks2.jpg)

-The console is now protected, but unavailble to everyone.
-To solve this issue we create a jump server in the same account, and set firewall rules to allow access to the consoles:
+The console is now protected, but unavailable to everyone.
+To solve this issue we create a jump server in the same account, and set firewall rules to allow access to the console:

 ![alt text](images/roks3.jpg)